rdeodoo/odoo-toolbox/code-playbook/README.md

 > when there is a limited number of elements to sort.
 While this is fair to say,
 > in practice we have to follow a "all white or all black" rule, or people will
 > just over-abuse or ignore the rule.
 At best, it will create useless debates.
-> 👉 See my "all white or all black" opinion article (TODO: write it in a separate article), inspire from https://github.com/odoo/odoo/pull/133905#discussion_r1340349356
+> 👉 See my "all white or all black" opinion [article](../misc-tips/all-black-or-all-white/README.md)

 ### Useless checks and fallbacks